breatheco-de/content/src/content/lesson/working-with-functions-python.md

 ## Calling Functions

-The only way to use (a.k.a: call) a function is to use parenthesis brackets like this:
+The only way to use (a.k.a: call) a function is to use parenthesis like this:

 ```python
 # this is how you call a function without parameters